NavyTitaniumSantiago/NTS-CRA/README.md

 ## Features:

-* Navigation:
 ![Image of the navigation in action](/ReadMeImages/navigation.gif)
 * Fully functional navigation
 * Mimics browser history with React State

 ## The Stack: